radio-aktywne/app-emifuse/docs/docs/01-Index.md

 title: Index
 ---

-# emifuse app
+# emifuse

-Audio streaming with Liquidsoap 🧼
+Broadcast composing 🧼

 ## 💡 About

-`emifuse` is a [`Liquidsoap`](https://www.liquidsoap.info) server that fuses music from playlists and live audio and sends one output stream to broadcast servers.
+`emifuse` is a [`Liquidsoap`](https://www.liquidsoap.info) service for composing broadcast streams.